Property Summary

 Whether Gringegalgona is your next family home, grand weekend country house or an exclusive accommodation venture – it offers an exciting and remarkable opportunity to own one of the Western District’s truly exceptional historic country houses.

-For a private inspection, please contact Dominic Romeo, Heritage Property Specialist on – 0434 500 277 or email – dominicromeo@circaheritageandlifestyle.com.au.
+For any further information or to arrange a private inspection at a time to suit your schedule, please contact Dominic Romeo, Heritage Property Specialist on – 0438 500 277 or email – dominicromeo@circaheritageandlifestyle.com.au.